mlange-42/yarner/guide/src/dead-and-hidden-code.md

 # Dead and hidden code

-In some cases, it may be desirable to have code blocks that don't go into code output, or code that is hidden in documentation.
+In some cases, it may be desirable to have code blocks that don't go into code output, or code that is hidden in the documentation.

 [[_TOC_]]